D2-mods/D2-Weapon/README.md

 - Save vs. Spell: +2

 Combat abilities:
-- 33% chance target suffers a bleeding wound, taking 5 slashing damage instantly, and an additional 5 damage per round for 5 rounds (no save)
+- 25% chance target takes an additional 5 points of slashing damage and suffers Blood Loss (5 damage per round for 2 rounds); Blood Loss can be applied once every half-round and the effects are cumulative

 Charge abilities:
 - Harakiri once per day
   Special: Reverse the blade and plunge into oneself.
-The wielder takes 80 piercing damage and suffers a bleeding wound, yet attacks become quicker and each strike deadlier.
+The wielder takes 80 points of piercing damage and suffers Blood Loss, yet attacks become quicker and each strike deadlier.
 Gains bonuses of +1 Attacks Per Round and +30% chance to score a critical hit with melee attacks.
-  Duration: 5 rounds
+  Duration: 6 rounds
   Area of Effect: The user
-  Note: Stoneskin and similar effects can halve the initial damage but all skins are shattered in the process
+  Note: Stoneskin effects can halve the initial damage but all skins are shattered in the process

 THAC0: +4
 Damage: 1d10+4 (slashing)